These are some of the more frequently asked questions but if you have any that aren’t covered here, get in touch on: firstname.lastname@example.org

 It’s a gut instinct when everything comes together – you just feel it, and you know you have the shot.

-What is or who are your major influences?
 People are my major influence.
 I love meeting new people and getting inside their heads.
 The best models have great personalities and it really makes my job so much easier.
 In terms of photographers who have influenced me, the list is endless, but I would have to include Bailey, Avedon, Eggleston, Teller, Knight, Newton, Blumenfeld, McCullin, Leibovitz and Penn in my list.

 How would you describe the Rankin style?